 The creditor has refused to deal with the DMP provider

 Sometimes a creditor will refuse to deal with a DMP provider.
 This could be because the creditor doesn't want to accept the reduced payments or sometimes it could be because they've objected to you using a fee-charging provider, which would mean there's less money to pay the debts you have with them.
 If the creditor doesn't want to deal with the DMP provider, they can still take action to recover the money you owe, which might include taking you to court.

 If this applies to you, ask the creditor why they're not willing to co-operate with the DMP.
 You can try to negotiate with them yourself to see if they'll change their minds.
 However, they're not legally obliged to do so, so you might need to keep dealing with this creditor separately.

 The creditor has made a mistake

-While a creditor is still allowed to contact you while you're in a DMP, if one is doing any of the following, it may count as harassment:
+A creditor is still allowed to contact you while you're in a DMP, but they shouldn't do any of the following:

 - making demands for payment in a way that is deliberately meant to alarm, distress or humiliate you, your family or your household, such as turning up on your doorstep threatening to take goods if you don't pay

 - contacting you too often or late at night

 - contacting you through Facebook, Twitter or other social networking sites